InfiniTimeOrg/InfiniTime/docs/build-flash-and-debug/index.md

 The .VS Code folder contains configuration files for developing InfiniTime with VS Code.
 Effort was made to have these rely on Environment variables instead of hardcoded paths.

-At the moment building using VSCode on Windows is not supported.
-Use the [devcontainer](#vs-codedocker-devcontainer)
+At the moment building using VSCode on Windows has not been done yet.
+Using the [devcontainer](#vs-codedocker-devcontainer) is probably the easiest way.
 #### Environment Setup